craftcms/docs/docs/5.x/system/sites.md

 ### Language

-Choosing the language for the site determines how Craft formats dates, times, and numbers, and which [static message translations](#static-message-translations) are used, in the front-end.
+A site’s language determines how Craft formats dates, times, and numbers, and which [static message translations](#static-message-translations) are used, in the front-end.

 In your templates, you can access the current site’s language setting via `craft.app.language`: